hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 </details>
 <br />

-`terraform state mv` command is used for renaming a resource, or moving a resource into or out of a child module.
+`terraform state mv` command is used for renaming a resource, or moving a resource into or out of a child module.<br />

+`terraform state rm` command tells Terraform to stop managing and tracking a resource as part of current configuration without destroying it.
+For starting managing and tracking the resource again we can use `terraform import`.